TomatorCZ/master-thesis/Notes/Proposals/Explicit-partial-type-inference.md

 It would be most beneficial during working with any generic wrappers, where we are curious about the wrapper implementation, but not which will be inside the wrapper.

 This kind of wildcard needs more information about the relation between type arguments to become useful.
-However, We can still use it to determine exact type of the wrapper.
+However, we can still use it to determine exact type of the wrapper.

 ```csharp
 class B<T1, T2> {}